alazaroc/blog-web-code/_posts/en/2022-06-01-how-to-improve-your-account-security.md

    - You also need to take action when you see findings
 9. **Rotate keys**
 10. **Be involved in the dev cycle**
-    - “raise the security culture of your organization.”
+    - Raise the security culture of your organization.